 Rules to Correct Golf Ball Placement

 Before step-by-step learning, you need to learn the two rules of golf ball positioning.
-Whether you are playing with a driver or a mid-iron club, these two rules are like the constant of your golf ball positioning.
+Whether playing with a driver or a mid-iron club, these rules are like your golf ball positioning constant.

 Rule 1: Always place the ball forward.

 Instead of that, you will change your right foot placement.
-The most commonly given guideline is what we have discussed in the types of golf ball positions above; which is- the longer your club the closest your golf ball should be located to your front foot (the left foot is the front foot for a right-handed golfer.)
-So, you need to move your rear foot (right foot for a right-handed golfer) further for each longer club.
+The most commonly given guideline is what we have discussed in the golf ball positions above: the longer your club, the closer your golf ball should be to your front foot (the left foot is the front foot for a right-handed golfer.)
+So, you must move your rear foot (right foot for a right-handed golfer) further for each longer club.
 In other words, the longer your chosen golf club, the wider your stance should get.

 The main benefit of using this ball positioning is that it promotes consistency to your aiming.
-It does so since the ball is always located on a consistently relative position from the left foot.
-This consistency helps to gain a certain level of confidence and allows your brain to focus more on the other areas of the golf swing.
+It does so since the ball is always located in a consistently relative position from the left foot.
+This consistency helps to gain confidence and allows your brain to focus more on the other areas of the golf swing.

 Since the golf ball is always forward from the stance, it may increase the risks of mishits itself.
-Indeed, if the bottom of created swing arc doesn’t match with this ball position, placing the ball forward may lead to fat shots – or skulled shots.
-For instance, a swing arc which bottoms out before impact is likely to work for a driver that is meant to strike the golf ball on the way up.
+Indeed, if the bottom of the created swing arc doesn’t match this ball position, placing the ball forward may lead to fat shots – or skulled shots.
+For instance, a swing arc that bottoms out before impact will likely work for a driver meant to strike the golf ball on the way up.
 But the same swing arc won’t work with your wedges.
-If you try this with a wedge, possibilities are more likely to produce a chunk shot or even end up resulting with a skulled shot.
+If you try this with a wedge, possibilities are more likely to produce a chunk shot or even a skulled shot.